santryn/default-project/README.md

 # default-project
-A quick starter setup that I use to kick off a simple web app or web site.
-The basics only- does not include any front end frameworks or much in the way of boilerplate.
+A quick starter setup that I use to kick off a simple jquery-based web app or site.
+The basics only- it does not include any front end frameworks or much in the way of boilerplate.

 # Gruntfile.js
 The included Gruntfile has the following tasks registered: